top of page

 Sa parameśvaraḥ sadaiva prathamapade sthito nityam||1||

-The Supreme Lord (saḥ parama-īśvaraḥ) (is) always (sadā eva) what comes 'first' (prathama-pade sthitaḥ) at all times (nityam).
+The Supreme Lord (saḥ parama-īśvaraḥ) (is) always (sadā eva) what goes 'in the first place' (prathama-pade sthitaḥ) at all times (nityam).

-1. The Supreme Lord is always the 'first' thing at all times.
+1. The Supreme Lord is always what goes 'in the first place' at all times.

-The Supreme Lord, the Sovereign, the Owner of all, is always what comes first - what resides in one's own mind first of all, that is, what comes before: family, country, work, etc. - at all times, day and night, until death.
+The Supreme Lord, the Sovereign, the Owner of all is always what goes 'in the first place' what resides in one's own mind first of all, i.e. what comes before: family, country, job, etc. at all times, day and night, until death.

-The presence of this feeling for the Great Lord in the spiritual aspirant indicates abundance of divine Grace in such a person desiring Liberation, for without His favor no one can experience this special state of devotion of being fully resolved to attain the Highest Reality, which—such attainment of the Highest Reality—is characterized by an expansion of one's powers.
+The presence of this feeling for the Great Lord in the spiritual aspirant indicates abundance of divine Grace in such a person who desires Liberation, since without His favor nobody can experience that special state of devotion relating to being fully quite intent on attaining the Highest Reality, which -i.e. such attainment of the Highest Reality- is characterized by an expansion of one's own powers.

 तच्च सज्जीवनरीत्या मूलम्॥२॥